 Lybrate.com has a number of highly qualified Dentists in India.
-You will find Dentists with more than 30 years of experience on Lybrate.com.
+You will find Dentists with more than 36 years of experience on Lybrate.com.
 You can find Dentists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Rashmi S

 Root Canal Treatment